-How do I turn on Photo Stream?
+How do I turn on My Photo Stream?

-Does Photo Stream use my iCloud storage?
+Does My Photo Stream use my iCloud storage?

-What photo formats does Photo Stream support?
+Which photo formats does My Photo Stream support?

 When do photos upload to My Photo Stream?

-On a PC with iCloud Control Panel 2.0 or later, open a Windows Explorer window.
-Select Photo Stream under Favorites.
+- PC with iCloud for Windows 4.0 (or iCloud Control Panel 3.1): Open a Windows Explorer window and, under Favorites, select iCloud Photos.
 Open My Photo Stream.
-Click the "Add photos" button.
-Select photos to import to My Photo Stream, and then click Open.
+Click the Add photos button.
+Select the photos to import to My Photo Stream, then click Open.